dharmelolar/chrome-DevTools/src/guide/debug-javascript.md

 As a result, you can inspect the current state of the code and variables, which can be very useful in detecting issues, bugs and understanding how the code is working so you don't have to litter your code with `console.logs` and relaodiing pages.

 - Open DevTools and go to the `Sources` tab.
-- Navigate to the `file navigator` panel, select the javascript file you want to debug aand this will open up the file in the `code editor`
+- Navigate to the `file navigator` pane, select the javascript file you want to debug aand this will open up the file in the `code editor`
+- In the code editor, click on the line number to add a breakpoint or you can right-click and the line number and then select `add a breakpoint`.
+You can add as many linee breaks as you want.
 -